-If users have submitted a district Five-Year Plan in a prior year, the PFP submission process is straight forward.
+If users have submitted a district Five-Year Plan in a prior year, the PFP submission process is straightforward.
 Once a new FY begins, FUSION's Scheduled Maintenance dashboard will transition automatically.
 Again, districts may need to adjust current year PFPs to match their state physical plant allocation.
 Also, users will have to submit the planned projects for PFP submission.
 Please see the steps below.

 Step 1: Prioritize, defer, or delete projects.
 Select the Total PFP Requested for the new FY in the Scheduled Maintenance Summary display to view the projects Project Summary.
 Using the Action functions, users can do the following:

-- View project details by selecting the magnifying glass icon. - Prioritize and defer projects by selecting the appropriate arrow. - Delete the project by selecting the trashcan icon.
+- Add projects by selecting the Add Project button - Prioritize and defer projects by selecting the Move Projects button - Delete the project by selecting the trashcan icon